zeineb111/Linguistic-cues-for-Textual-classification/index.md

 **But !**
 The MLP model learned through training words that are the most common on each dataset and uses them to classify the new news it gets.
 Thus if we compose a sentence containing some of the most common words of the Fake dataset we are almost sure that the model wil classify it as Fake.
 The MLP classifier, thus has a bias towards certain words being used in this context.
 This is something that the previous analysis (with sentiments) clearly doesn't have a bias towards these words because it operates at a certain level of abstraction above: only the feeling that comes out of the sentence in general is taken into account.

 We present here an example of a Fake statement that we fed to the model to see how it classifies it .
-The sentence contains one of the words the MLP uses to detect with high probability Real News, which is 'said'
+The sentence contains one of the words the MLP uses to detect with high probability Real news, which is 'said'.

  ```bash
  print("probability of classifying the sentence as true is: ", clf.predict_proba(vectorizer.transform(["Trump said that the WAP group is the best"]))[0][1])